atlassian-archive/brisk-docs/packages/test-website/README.md

 > Run `gatsby develop` to load a brisk site, without running a brisk command first.

+Why?
+Allowing the user to run `gatsby develop` gives them full access to writing their own gatsby layer bits (`gatsby-config` and `gatsby-node`) so they can modify gatsby's behaviour, extending or overwriting brisk, very easy.
+Once you want to be using gatsby, it's annoying to have to run brisk THEN gatsby, so let's see if we can move it all to gatsby bits.

 ## Current status

 You can include the brisk plugin in your gatsby config like so: